Reviews for Chess Programmers and Tournament Directors

 • PostgeSQL -- Fully-featured SQL database.
 Lots of documentation, add-ons, and productivity tools are available.
 Perhaps the best db choice for heavy usage.

-• SQLite -- An almost fully-featured SQL database for C programmers.
+• SQLite -- An almost fully-featured SQL database.
 It is free for all use (including commercial).
 It's a simple, small, fast, and reliable database that's great for desktop usage (NOT intended for heavy client/server tasks) with zero-administration necessary.
 An SQLite database will survive a program crash or even a power failure.

-• MySQL -- An almost fully-featured SQL database that is no longer free under all circumstances.
-MySQL is hugely popular due to its speed.
+• MySQL -- A somewhat fully-featured SQL database that is no longer free under all circumstances.
+MySQL is popular due to its speed.
 Lots of 3rd party documentation is available.
 Has the most add-ons and productivity tools of any of the open source SQL databases.

 • FireBird -- Fully-featured SQL database based on InterBase code.
-Ample documentation, add-ons, and productivity tools are available.
-It is free for all use (including commercial), has acceptable performance, has a small memory footprint, doesn't need to be performance-tuned, and does not require administration.
+Lots of documentation, add-ons, and productivity tools are available.
+It is free for all use (including commercial), has very good performance, has a small memory footprint, doesn't need to be performance-tuned, and does not require administration.
 On the other hand, it is difficult to modify existing database apps that use advanced features such as stored procedures and triggers due to the database's design constraints that enforce data consistency.

 • MonetDB -- The most unknown of the mature, open-source, fully-featured databases.